-McGowanGroup Asset Management, Inc is a Federally Registered Investment Advisory Firm utilizing Pershing LLC, a BNY Mellon Company for asset custody.
+McGowanGroup Asset Management, Inc is a Federally Registered Investment Advisory Firm.
+Securities offered through independent firm, Spire Securities, LLC., a Registered Broker/Dealer and member FINRA/SIPC.

-McGowanGroup only transacts business in states where it is properly registered or notice filed, or excluded or exempted from registration requirements.
+McGowanGroup and Spire only transact business in states where it is properly registered or notice filed, or excluded or exempted from registration requirements.
 Follow-up and individualized responses that involve either the effecting or attempting to effect transactions in securities, or the rendering of personalized investment advice for compensation, as the case may be, will not be made absent compliance with state investment adviser and investment adviser representative registration requirements, or an applicable exemption or exclusion.